Prairie Swine Centre Research

 Serving the Needs of the Pork Value Chain

-Improve animal well-being by developing and modifying housing systems, animal management practices, and health of the pig.
+To improve animal wellbeing by developing and modifying housing systems, animal management practices, and improving health of the pig.

 To improve barn environment through the development of economical and practical techniques ensuring the health and safety of barn workers and animals.

-To reduce the environmental footprint of pork production through breakthroughs in the science of odour and gas emissions, nutrient and water management, and utility and resource efficiency.
+Reduce the operating costs by $0.50/pig/year and reduce the environmental footprint of pork production through breakthroughs in the science of odour and gas emissions, nutrient and water management, utility and resource efficiency.

 To address the needs of society by leveraging our knowledge of the pig.
-For example, using the pig as a model for human health and nutrition and for pet nutrition.
+This includes for example, using the pig as a model for human health and nutrition.